pdenno/minizinc-parser/README.md

 With no keys it does all steps without debug output.

    -   tag - a grammar element.
 For whole MiniZinc programs use :mznp/model; for expressions :mznp/expr.
-   -   str - a string to parse, or if :file? true, a file to slurp and process. (:file? true cannot yet be used from JS).
+   -   str - a string to parse, or if :file? true, a file to slurp and process. (:file? true cannot yet be used from ClojureScript).

     Optional Boolean keywords:
    -   `:simplify?`    - Return a nested map of the parse with ::type specified for each node in the AST.
 Default is true.